+New Directions is the HSE's approach to supporting adults with disabilities who use day services in Ireland.
 New Directions sets out twelve supports that should be available to people with disabilities using 'day services'.
 It proposes that 'day services' should take the form of individualised outcome-focussed supports to allow adults using those services to live a life of their choosing in accordance with their own wishes, needs and aspirations.
 There is a structure set up within the nine HSE Community Healthcare Organisations (CHO) nationally to implement New Directions.
-These CHO New Directions Implementation Groups have representatives from every HSE funded adult day service provider within the CHO area.
+These CHO New Directions Implementation Groups have representatives from every HSE funded adult day Service Provider within the CHO area.

-In November 2015, the HSE published Interim Standards for New Directions Services and Supports for Adults with Disabilities requiring service providers and key stakeholders to involve people with disabilities in the design, delivery, monitoring and evaluation of the services and supports provided.
+The Interim Standards for New Directions Services and Supports for Adults with Disabilities Report requiring service providers and key stakeholders to involve people with disabilities in the design, delivery, monitoring and evaluation of the services and supports provided.
 The Interim Standards aim to be a catalyst for community inclusion and self-determination in the lives of people with disabilities.
 They also aim to provide a framework to assist stakeholders to deliver services and supports in accordance with the vision and stated objectives outlined in the New Directions and the Transforming Lives Programme.

 Interim Standards for New Directions